Tile Flavor: Matching Game codes (Update) - 06/2026

 Tied to tournaments Ends with event reset

 The game’s live-service structure matters here.
 Tile Flavor rotates content aggressively compared to slower puzzle titles.
 That rotation keeps engagement high, but it also means procrastinating on code redemption rarely pays off.
+Most of the time, the window is shorter than you think.

 Where New Tile Flavor Codes Usually Appear